StenBone/UE_Space_Partioner_Using_TOctree/README.md

 # UE_Space_Partioner_Using_TOctree
 This is a simple space partitioning algorithm using the TOctree type.
 It is designed to be general enough to allow users to customize it to their liking.
+The Unreal community forum page can be found at https://forums.unrealengine.com/showthread.php?81431-Creating-a-Simple-Space-Partitioning-Algorithm-Using-TOctree&p=363951#post363951.